Xanthodaphne araneosa

-Xanthodaphne araneosa is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.
+Xanthodaphne araneosa is a species of sea snail in the family Raphitomidae.

 Description

-The length of the shell attains 5.6 mm.

-(Original description) The small shell is yellowish, minutely ribbed and faintly spiralled, with a small, broadish, scalar, sharp-pointed spire, a slightly swollen body whorl and rounded base, produced into a square, prominent, one-sided snout.
+X. araneosa are very small sea snails, with shell lengths reaching up to 5.6 mm.
+The shell is yellowish, without gloss, minutely ribbed, and faintly spiraled.
+The spiral has a small, broad, scalar, sharp-pointed spire with a slightly swollen body whorl and rounded base, produced into a square, prominent, and one-sided snout.
+The protoconch is buff in color.